tanliangwei/VAE-Spatial-Sample-Generator/README.md

 ## TO-DO
 1. Implementing R-Tree for faster evaluation of spatial queries.
+(Done)
+2. Try MDN (Done)
+3. Try converting to mercator coordinate
+3. Complete documentation for 6_2 and 8
-2. Implmenting normalizing-flows
+4. Implmenting normalizing-flows
-3. Trying model out on a bigger dataset
+5. Trying model out on a bigger dataset
-4. Try what Professor Cong proposed
+6. Try what Professor Cong proposed